LucianaMarques/adventCalendar/README.md

 ## How this works

 There is a block for each day from now until Christmas (December 25th).
+It is a countdown for the holidays.

-Iin every block there is a gift, a message or something else done and put together here with love and care.
-Open up one block every day to see the surprise I selected.
+In every block there is a surprise, made with love and care.
+Open up one block every day to see it.

 ## Why?